Ivanmugu/fetch_features/README.md

 * https://biopython.org/
 * https://github.com/cs50/python-cs50

-Finally, you need the script database.py, that is provided in this project, in the same folder where you will run fetch_features.py
+Finally, you need the script database.py (that is provided in this project) in the same folder where you will run fetch_features.py

 # About fetch_features.py